Karolina Fortin: Media appearances

 Styczyńska was one of three opponents chosen to play exhibition games against 62nd NHK Cup champion Akira Watanabe on NHK-E's 2014 New Year's Shogi Special.

 She also served as assistant commentator for Dwango's Niconico English web broadcast of Game 2 of the 2nd Eiō Championship in December 2016.

 On March 28, 2017, Styczyńska appeared on Nippon TV's Genki no Apuri program.
 She was interviewed about her reasons for starting to play shogi and the preparation she undertook to becoming a shogi professional as well as the difficulties she faced getting used to sitting seiza-style during professional games.

 In April 2018, Otsuka Pharmaceutical announced that they had agreed to sponsor Styczyńska and use her in a promotional campaign for the company's CalorieMate products.
 Part of the campaign included a web anime about Styczyńska's experience in becoming a professional shogi player titled Go, Karolina (すすめ, カロリーナ, Susume, Karolīna) which was directed by Mateusz Urbanowicz and produced by Studio Colorido.
 Three versions of the web anime were officially released in June 2018.

 Personal life

 Styczyńska enrolled in Yamanashi Gakuin University in Kōfu, Yamanashi Prefecture after moving to Japan in 2013.
 In March 2018, she finished her master's thesis and graduated.
 She lived in Kōfu during her time as a student, but moved to Tokyo after graduating.
 Her hobbies are computers, manga, and music.

 Styczyńska was named a goodwill ambassador for the city of Kōfu in March 2016.

 On September 12, 2022, the JSA posted on its official website that Styczyńska had gotten married in August 2022 and would now be active professionally under her married name "Fortin".
+After getting married, Fortin and her husband based themselves out of Switzerland.